akilmarshall/trumark/README.md

 [Diagram Documentation](documentation/documentation.pdf)
 ![ER diagram](schema/ER_diagram.png)

-Note: as the schema is updated the dot file must also be updated and compiled to reflect those changes (use the makefile).
+Note: as the schema/documentation is updated the diagram/document must be recompiled (using the make files) so the changes are reflected visually.

 ## Dependencies
 - python 3.3+